 In answering the second question, if the victim of the accident is not the one at fault, the degree of compensation awarded almost always depends on the severity of the injuries and insurance policies involved.
 More serious injuries require more expensive medical care, more time off from work, and cause more conscious pain and suffering.
 Those injuries that are less severe receive less compensation.

 - Is your own speeding contributory negligence?
 Short answer: Usually not.
-We break down here how Maryland law works when the at-fault driver tries to claim the at-fault driver should not recover damages because he was speeding.
+Our highway accident lawyers break down here how Maryland law works when the at-fault driver tries to claim the at-fault driver should not recover damages because he was speeding.

 - Aggressive driving on freeways is a huge problem that creates a ridiculous level of danger.